KalmeMarq/bso/README.md

     - as unsigned byte if it's in the range
     - as unsigned short if it's in the range
     - otherwise as int
+  - write values
+    - as short if they all are in the signed short range
-  - write values as int if they are in the signed int range. otherwise, write values as long
+    - as int if they all are in the signed int range
+    - otherwise as long

 TAG_FloatArray (ID 0x0E)
   - write byte (ADDITIONAL DATA + ID)